5 Nighttime Rituals That Beat Bloat

 Image waking up and suddenly looking five pounds lighter.
 The puffy, bloated belly that’s been haunting you for days (and seemingly came out of nowhere), poof, just gone!

-If you've always wondered how to get rid of bloating and make that dream scenario a reality, it's totally possible—if you use your evening hours strategically.
-Next time you’re feeling like a pufferfish and want to stop belly bloat fast, devote some time to the evening rituals below.
+Next time you’re feeling like a pufferfish and want to calm your bloated belly, devote some time to the evening rituals below.
 They all blast away uncomfortable belly bloat and gas and help you stay on track toward weight loss success.

 Drink for Lemon Water

-When people retain fluid, they tend to skimp on water because they think it will make their bloating worse.
+When people retain fluid, they tend to skimp on water because they think it will make their bloat worse.
 Since water retention is the body's way of holding onto fluid so it doesn’t dehydrate, the opposite is true.
 Drinking lots of water (and skipping dehydrating booze) signals the body that it no longer needs to hold onto every last drop to stay hydrated.
 And since lemons are a natural diuretic, adding them to your glass will speed up the process.
 (Not a lemon fan?
-Whip up a glass of detox water instead.)
+Whip up a glass of spa water with cucumbers.
 Just make sure you drink from a glass and not through a straw.
-Sipping through a straw can cause you to take in extra air and experience a different—but equally uncomfortable—type of bloating.
+Sipping through a straw can cause you to take in extra air and experience a different—but equally uncomfortable—type of feeling.

 Instead of lounging around after supper, head outside for a 15-minute nighttime stroll—it’s a great way to get things moving again when you are feeling backed up and bloated.
 And if you regularly experience constipation, consider making walking part of your nightly routine.
 Doing so can help your digestive system function optimally day-to-day and keep future puffiness at bay.
 Worried about exercising so close to bedtime?
 Don’t be!
 Research shows that active people are up to 67 percent more likely to get a good night's sleep—no matter what time of day they exercise.
 And if you tend to toss and turn, check out these tips for how to get better sleep.